-A weighted blanket differs from regular bedtime coverings in that it incorporates additional bulk and structure that provide major health boosts.
+A weighted blanket differs from regular bedtime coverings in that it incorporates additional bulk and structure to provide major health boosts and improve sleep quality.
 The outer cover holds dense filling, which, when layered over the body, creates a feeling of being held, hugged, or cradled.

 5 Best Weighted Blankets to Buy in Ireland

 Here, we’ve rounded up the top 5 blankets that appeal to all our senses:

 |#1 Our Choice: Kocoono BASIC - Best Overall||Buy Now|

 |#3 Buzio Shaggy Faux Fur - Best Value||Buy Now|

 |#4 SCM W/ 2 Covers - Best Variety||Buy Now|

 Kocoono offer yet another great choice for eager sleepers when it comes to weighted blankets, this option is the Kocoono Basic Weighted Blanket.
 Don’t let the name fool you though, compared to many other blankets on the Irish market this choice is by no means basic.